MarijaAvramovic/rock_paper_scissors/README.md

 First I understood the task then wrote a pseudocode and after started with code.

 I used an external JavaScript file with no elements in html.
-This game is played entirely via the console.
+This game is played entirely in the console.

 1. Logic used to get the computer choice went to playGame function due to game require 5 rounds.
 I have a function that randomly returns “rock”, “paper” or “scissors”.